Making Contacts, and Keeping Them

 Utilize social media.
 You should absolutely find your new contact on LinkedIn.
 No matter what.
 Depending on the capacity in which you met him/her and the relationship you built you may want to friend them on Facebook.
 Twitter can also be a valuable resource for maintaining contacts.
 Occasionally retweet them to keep your name in their head.

-Your contacts are what are going to make or break your business and you need to keep them around.
+Your contacts are what is going to make or break your business and you need to keep them around.
 Just remember to keep them in your head, remember conversations and utilize the tools of social media.

 After several years of experience in business and marketing, Drew decided to pursue his true passion, writing.
 Drew picked up the habit of writing letters to family and friends while working abroad for over 3 years.
 He currently writes for the personalized pen supplier, Pensxpress.com